Fan2Shrek/salair/frontend/content/terms-sales.en.md

 ## 6. Cancellation

-Subscriptions can be cancelled at any time from the user dashboard.:brCancellation will take effect at the end of the current billing period.:brSalair may suspend or terminate a user account for non-payment or misuse.
+Subscriptions can be cancelled at any time from the user dashboard.

+Cancellation will take effect at the end of the current billing period.

+Salair may suspend or terminate a user account for non-payment or misuse.

 ## 7. Liability